craigthackerx/azure-challenge-solutions/README.md

 3. Document what you've done with comments, README's and or diagrams where appropriate.
 No such thing as too much documentation!

-4. **DO NO** allow 3389 or 22 exposed to the internet on your VM.
+4. **DO NOT** allow 3389 or 22 exposed to the internet on your VM.
 Only 8080 on the Linux VM should be exposed to the internet

 5. Consider the setup of your Backend, e.g. `backend.tf` and Provider blocks, e.g. `provider.tf` carefully.

 ## Challenge 4: Automation Task - Start/Stop VMs on a schedule

-For the next ask, you need to implement a way for your Windows Virtual machine to be turned off at 8pm every night and started at 8am every morning.
+For the next ask, you need to implement a way for your **Windows Virtual machine to be turned off at 8pm every night and started at 8am every morning**.
 This should be fully automated, and you should fully document how you would achieve this and implement it.

 ## Challenge 5: DevOps Task - Write some application code & package